MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

      ![Process Explorer Word Cloud](./images/pexp-word-cloud.png)

-   * To search for word phrases, separate the phrase with an underline (for example **budget_manager**)
+   * To search for word phrases, separate the phrase with an underline (for example **budget_manager**).
-   * To search for word phrases in any order, separate the words with spaces (for example **budget finance manager**)
+   * To search for word phrases in any order, separate the words with spaces (for example **budget finance manager**).
-   * Use **Keywords OR** to include titles with words that contain any of the words entered or any combination of these words (phrases separated with spaces)
+   * Use **Keywords OR** to include titles with words that contain any of the words entered or any combination of these words (phrases separated with spaces).
-   * Use **Keywords NOT** to exclude titles with these words from the search and data analysis
+   * Use **Keywords NOT** to exclude titles with these words from the search and data analysis.
-   * Use **Filter Meetings** to filter by analyst and/or model, and by one or more categories, such as budget, as shown in this graphic
+   * Use **Filter Meetings** to filter by analyst and/or model, and by one or more categories, such as budget, as shown in the following graphic.
-   * You can also adjust the probability range to filter the word cloud and meeting list
+   * You can also adjust the probability range to filter the word cloud and meeting list.

      ![Process Explorer filter options](./images/pexp-filter-options.png)